 I'm fascinated by the compulsive need that kids have to argue.
 I could make a simple statement like "the sky is blue" and they'd feel the need to argue against that until I begin to doubt their sanity. (you thought I was going to say that I doubted my own sanity, didn't you?)
 Last night was no exception, and in exasperation I asked "Do I have 'argue with me' tattooed on my forehead?"
 My son quips "No, I think it is on your back."

-I'm a 40-something mom to three children.
-My 18 year old son has Asperger's or high functioning autism.
-I've battled depression for many years and I've been recently diagnosed with fibromyalgia but my three kids have an amazing ability to make me laugh even on my worst days.
+I'm a 40-something single mom to three children.
+My 21 year old son has Asperger's or high functioning autism and two autoimmune diseases attacking his colon and his liver.
+I've battled depression for many years and I've been diagnosed with fibromyalgia but my three kids have an amazing ability to make me laugh even on my worst days.